maxtoroq/maxtoroq.github.io/DbExtensions/docs/installing.md

 Target frameworks
 -----------------
-See the table below for DbExtension's framework support for each major version.
+See the table below for DbExtensions' framework support for each major version.

 Version | Frameworks
 ------- | ----------